Skip to main content

 Configuration Keys

 Configuration Keys read and manage resources within a specific Environment, such as Datasets, queries, Boards, Triggers, and SLOs.
-Pass a Configuration Key in the X-Honeycomb-Team header, the same way as an Ingest Key.
+Pass the Token in the X-Honeycomb-Team header.
+If you created your Configuration Key via the API, use data.attributes.secret; this is the same value as the Token in the UI.

 Each Configuration Key has a set of permissions that control which actions it can perform.
 You assign these permissions when you create or update the key.